 In 1985 Trevi sang briefly with girl-group Boquitas Pintadas.

 Her first solo album Qué Hago Aqui?
 (1989) produced her first #1 hit Dr. Psiquiatra.
 Trevi appeared in many racy pin-up calendars which further spread her fame.
 She also sang about women’s issues that were taboo at the time in Mexico.
 Her antics seem standard for today, but then it was something.
+Mexican women never behaved like that before.

 Madonna was controversial here in the U.S. Imagine that character in the more conservative Mexican culture.
-Like Madonna, her naughty persona pushed the boundaries of what was socially acceptable.
+Like Madonna, Trevi’s naughty persona pushed the boundaries of what was socially acceptable.
 It also made fans love her.

 Gloria Trevi Discography